KnpLabs/KnpMenu/doc/02-Twig-Integration.markdown

 are used to display the root of the menu, and `item` and `compressed_item` which are used to render an item.
 The easiest way to customize the rendering is to extend the built-in template and to replace the block you want.

+>**NOTE**
+>The built-in templates contains some additional blocks to make it easier
+>to customize it when using the inheritance.